 Our operations have consumed substantial amounts of cash since inception.
-We believe, based on our current operating plan, that our cash and cash equivalents as of December 31, 2022 of approximately \$9.8 million, as well as cash flows from net sales of Gimoti, will be sufficient to fund our operations into the third quarter of 2023.
-This period could be shortened if there are any significant increases in planned spending other than anticipated.
+We believe, based on our current operating plan, that our cash and cash equivalents as of December 31, 2023 of approximately \$4.7 million, plus the estimated net proceeds of approximately \$6.1 million from the offering we completed in February 2024, as well as cash flows from net sales of Gimoti, will be sufficient to fund our operations into the fourth quarter of 2024.
+This period could be shortened if there are any significant increases in planned spending on commercialization activities, including for marketing and manufacturing of Gimoti, and our selling, general and administrative costs to support operations, or as a result of any termination of the Eversana Agreement.
+As of December 31, 2023, we and Eversana each have the right to exercise the Net Profit Quarterly Termination Right and terminate the Eversana Agreement, which right either party may exercise for a 60-day period following the end of the quarter.
+We and Eversana will continue to have the option to exercise this termination right for the 60-day period following the end of future quarters so long as the net profit under the agreement remains negative for consecutive quarters.
+If the Net Profit Quarterly Termination Right is exercised, the outstanding principal and interest under the Eversana Credit Facility would be due within 90 days after the effective date of such termination.
+This would materially and adversely affect our near-term liquidity needs and cash runway.
 We anticipate that we will be required to raise additional funds through debt, equity or other forms of financing, such as potential collaboration arrangements, to fund future operations and continue as a going concern.
 There can be no assurance that we will be able to raise additional funds on acceptable terms, or at all.
 Because our business is entirely dependent on the success of Gimoti, if we are unable to secure additional financing, successfully commercialize Gimoti or identify and execute on other commercialization or strategic alternatives for Gimoti or our company, we will be required to curtail all of our activities and may be required to liquidate, dissolve or otherwise wind down our operations.
 Any of these events could result in a complete loss of your investment in our securities.